vuxcode/pr1-project-MG-100/time-report.md

 - 2025-05-07 12:30-13:40
-1. Asked Collin about some tips and I seem to be getting closer to making it work.
+1. Asked Colin about some tips and I seem to be getting closer to making it work.
 2. Trying to fix the parameter.

 - 2025-05-08 for about an hour and a half, experimenting many things again.
 1. *I made a function that shows the questions "showQuestions()"*
 2. *Now it only goes to the next question if I click on the correct question and the index seems to be following better!
 However, console.log(this.innerText) is now showing as undefined on line 71.
-I will go to the workshop lesson tomorrow as well and ask for some insight/tips from Collin again.*
+I will go to the workshop lesson tomorrow as well and ask for some insight/tips from Colin again.*
 3. *Updated some comments/documentation to make it clearer to read*

 - 2025-05-08 12:30-14:10 (workshop) and for like 30 minutes at home so far.